-The DUT is a superheterodyne receiver, designed for onboard automobile security/convenience applications, and as such, it is powered from an automotive 12 VDC source.
-It is housed in a plastic case approximately 8 by 6 by 3 inches.
-Antenna is internal.
-For testing, a generic harness provided by the manufacturer.
-In the receiver digital section, the decoding, signal processing, etc. are performed by a microprocessor timed by an 4.0 MHz oscillator.
+The DUT is a 315 MHz superheterodyne receiver, designed for onboard automobile security/convenience applications, and as such, it is powered from an automotive 12 VDC source.
+It is housed in a plastic case approximately 6 by 3 by 1.5 inches.
+RF antenna is mounted on the PCB.
+For testing, a generic harness was provided by the manufacturer.
+In the receiver digital section, the decoding, signal processing, etc. are performed by a microprocessor timed by an 16.0 MHz oscillator.